FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

    :width: 6in
    :align: center

-.. centered:: Figure 6.2.91 "Start/End locating" command node interface
+.. centered:: Figure 11.46-8 "Start/End locating" command node interface

-laser recording instructions
+Laser recording instructions
 ----------------------------------

 This command implements the function of taking out the starting point and end point of laser tracking and recording, so that the robot can automatically move to the starting point.
 It is suitable for situations where the movement starts from outside the workpiece and laser tracking and recording is performed.
 At the same time, the host computer can obtain the information of the starting point and end point in the recorded data. for subsequent exercise.